National Social Life, Health, and Aging Project (NSHAP): Round 3 and COVID-19 Study, [United States], 2015-2016, 2020-2021 (ICPSR 36873)

-As noted above, in each NSHAP wave there is a variable called WEIGHT_ADJ which is non-missing for all respondents in that wave, and which adjusts for differing probabilities of selection as well as differential non-response.
+As noted above, in each NSHAP round there is a variable called WEIGHT_ADJ which is non-missing for all respondents in that round, and which adjusts for differing probabilities of selection as well as differential non-response.
 These weight variables should be used for all cross-sectional analyses.
-Please note that the WEIGHT_ADJ variable differs across waves (since the selection probabilities and non-response vary across waves).
+Please note that the WEIGHT_ADJ variable differs across rounds (since the selection probabilities and non-response vary across rounds).

 The public-use data files in this collection are available for access by the general public.
 Access does not require affiliation with an ICPSR member institution.